Riverside Orthopedic Institute in the Inland Empire region

 - Weight loss to reduce stress on joints

 Our hospital offers a comprehensive orthopedic surgery program designed to meet your individual needs, providing optimal outcomes in the shortest time possible.
-Our board-certified surgeons perform advanced orthopedic procedures, such as hip and knee joint replacements.
+Our board-certified surgeons perform advanced orthopedic procedures, such as hip and knee joint replacements with robotic surgery.
 During a joint replacement, an orthopedic surgeon removes parts of a damaged or arthritic joint and replaces those parts with a prosthesis (artificial joint).

 Knee replacement surgery